sethmerck/Teach-Me-Grappling-Analytics/README.md

 ## Results

-I found that videos with 'escape' in title had a higher median view count.
+I found that videos with 'escape' in title had a much higher median view count than the channel's overall median view count.
+This makes sense to me as the typical subscriber to many jiujitsu instructional YouTube channels may be a practioner who has only recently begun training jiujitsu and thus would be more inclined to watch more defensively focused videos.

 ## Future Improvements